dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: I can tell the 19 day streak is helping me out.
 I can think up something and type it out and get going a lot faster now.
 I need to start a new project soon.

+### Day 19: January 22, 2017

+**Today's Progress**: Added Dry Weight Method for Pounds/Kilograms to AleCulator2 project.

+**Thoughts**: Did an hour and 10 minutes...wasn't really feeling it...21 days makes a habit!
+Look forward to tomorrow.